Kaycodes11/quick_tsjs/src/function/functional-programming.md

-## declrative programming:
+## declarative programming:
 just tell me what to do whereas imperative programming is about what & how to do. forEach declarative vs for loop is imperative

 ## pure function : given the same input it'll return the same output

 basically, it can only work on the data that's given to the very function itself, it can't work on any external data. it is solely depends upon input.
-Any variable, function that's being used withtin then if that's not given as input then it wouln't be pure function
+Any variable, function that's being used within then if that's not given as input then it wouldn't be pure function.

 ```javascript